-AES 2018 Highlight: bringing more reliable energy to South AustraliaPosted on September 20th, 2018 in News
+AES 2018 Highlight: bringing more reliable energy to South AustraliaPosted on September 20th, 2018 in Media Releases

 At the 2018 Australian Energy Storage Conference and Exhibition, Liberal MP Hon Dan van Holst Pellekaan, South Australia Minister for Energy and Mining, gave a talk outlining his party’s ‘trilemma’ approach to solving energy problems in South Australia.